xmgbautista/xmgbautista.github.io/_pages/contact.md

 ## Contact

 <p style='text-align: justify;'>
-I can be contacted by <a style='color: black;' href='mailto:xmgbautista@gmail.com'>email</a> or through
+I can be contacted through my email or LinkedIn page, both listed by my profile.
-<a style='color: black;' href='https://www.linkedin.com/in/xavier-martin-b-8733a5200/'>LinkedIn</a>.
 To schedule a meeting over Google Meet, please reserve a slot in the calendar below.
-Each slot is 30 minutes and must be booked at least
-6 hours and up to 90 days in advance.
+Each slot is 30 minutes and must be booked at least 6 hours and up to 90 days in advance.
 </p>

 <!-- Calendly inline widget begin -->